-- From collaborators and service providers, as applicable (optional) - From lead institution, ensuring that the necessary infrastructure support is available for the project (mandatory)
+- From lead institution, ensuring that the necessary infrastructure support is available for the project (mandatory) - From collaborators and service providers, as applicable (optional)

-6) Abbreviated CV for principal applicant and all co-applicants
+6) Abbreviated CV for Principal Applicant and all co-applicants

-- Academic degrees;

-- Details of employment since graduation;

-- 3-5 research and clinical contributions;

-- List of publications (including submitted manuscripts and manuscripts in preparation) during the last 5-full time or equivalent working years;

-- Grant support received in the past 5 years + relevant pending support please note any potential overlaps with the current submission.
+- Academic degrees; - Details of employment since graduation; - 3-5 research and clinical contributions; - List of publications (including submitted manuscripts and manuscripts in preparation) during the last 5-full time or equivalent working years; - Grant support received in the past 5 years + relevant pending support please note any potential overlaps with the current submission. - 7) Completed Sensitive Technology Research Area Declaration form.
+See Section I for more information.